RepGraph/RepGraph/README.md

 ```

 ## Usage
-The user interface is easy to use and intuitive but for a clear and easy usage guide, refer to the user manual here.
+The user interface is easy to use and intuitive but for a clear and easy usage guide, refer to the user manual here

 ## Authors
 * TLDEDA001 - Edan Toledo